- Published on

 Continuous Batching

-Microsoft's 2022 paper introduced this optimization to better streamline inference.
+Microsoft's 2022 Orca (Yu et al.) paper introduced this optimization to better streamline inference.
 Production servers batch multiple users' requests into a single forward pass.
 This is done to maximize GPU utilization.
+For example, the following requests can be batched together as one request.

-After tokenization, the tokens are concatenated into one flat vector.
+After tokenization, different users' tokens are concatenated into one flat vector.
 This is combined with position IDs to tell the system which tokens belong together.
+In the example below, each color denotes a different request.

-For you acute (yes, you're cute too) readers out there, you might notice that we're still mixing decode requests with slower prefill requests.
+For you astute readers out there, you might notice that we're still mixing decode requests with slower prefill requests.
 Here, User A's request might take longer to come because of batching it with User B's.
 That brings us to our next optimization.

 Chunked Prefill